chris-creditdesign/nature-flourish-templates/nature-news-chart/README.md

 	npm run test

 ## TODO:
+- Make table min-width 100%;
+- Add option to assign colors to values
+- Add field for source information
 - Permit only `i` `strong` and `br` tags in dangerouslySetInnerHTML.
 - Add a log scale option to y-axis
 - Make sure that useData doesn't run on every render